CheeseDerg/cheesederg.github.io/README.md

 some things i made was for fun, and some are still working in progress because of some certain issue. (no longer looking at you, collision in html)
 # "When will REAL people ask questions?" - Myself lol
 soon™
+# "Wasn't this thebustine99.github.io?" - pretty much everyone
+yes, but renamed to my new username
 # "Can I has 🅱️obux?" - Some New Roblox User
 no
 # "Why no?
 You has headless!!1 😢😭😭" - The exact same New Roblox User that isn't probably new